 The term 'Tarsal fracture' is often taken to mean a broken foot in general.
-It does, however, specifically refer to the rare occurrence that one of the Tarsal bones in the rear of the foot are fractured.
-These bones are very rarely fractured individually.
+It does, however, specifically refer to the rare occurrence when one of the Tarsal bones in the rear of the foot are fractured.
+These bones are very rarely fractured individually but may occur after a hard impact or repetitive forces.
+This foot injury can be a traumatic or a stress (hairline) fracture.

 Tarsal fracture symptoms